 - EMSI Analyst 2,194 Jobs

-TechPlace was opened after an extensive innovation and entrepreneurship strategy was developed by the BEDC team in 2016; available here, this strategy involved stakeholder engagement, an analysis of Ontario’s current innovation and entrepreneurship landscape and looking at best practices both locally and globally.
+TechPlace was opened after an extensive innovation and entrepreneurship strategy was developed by our team in 2016; available here, this strategy involved stakeholder engagement, an analysis of Ontario’s current innovation and entrepreneurship landscape and looking at best practices both locally and globally.
 Since opening in June 2017, TechPlace is a destination for technology, talent and ideation to come together under one roof to create and promote opportunities for economic growth.
 In year one TechPlace welcomed over 5,000 visitors, hosted over 85 events and accepted 7 LaunchPad companies.
 Learn more here.

 Burlington is reaching the end of the large greenfield employment land development era.
 We have 316 Ha (71 sites) of greenfield employment land left and these sites are under multiple constraints leading to an insufficient supply of investment ready land to reach our business growth goals.

-To ensure Burlington’s continued attraction of business and to accommodate the expansion of existing businesses, BEDC is working to establish a 50 ha supply of development ready land that can be developed in 18-24 months to ensure a supply of land and maintain competitiveness with other cities.
+To ensure Burlington’s continued attraction of business and to accommodate the expansion of existing businesses, we are working to establish a 50 ha supply of development ready land that can be developed in 18-24 months to ensure a supply of land and maintain competitiveness with other cities.
 Burlington currently has a supply of 27 Net Ha (18 sites) of development lands that can be developed within 18-24 months.
 Development ready land is defined as a site that:

 - Is serviced,